PopulateTools/gobierto/docs/liquid-templates.md

 - Returns: Poll with options

-## Available templates
+## Templates

+### gobierto_participation/welcome/index.liquid

+Allows for the customization of Gobierto Participation home page

-### GobiertoParticipation home
+### gobierto_participation/layouts/navigation_process.liquid

-It is available as template GobiertoParticipation home (gobierto_participation/welcome/index.liquid)
+Allows for the customization of Gobierto Participation main submenu navigation